danprates/danprates/README.md

 Problem-solving is my greatest strength.
 I use TDD, clean architecture, and DDD to ensure that my work meets the highest standards.
 I am also exploring the fields of cyber security and machine learning to further enhance my skills and deliver the best possible results.

 - 🌍  I'm based in São Paulo, Brazil
-- 🧠  I'm learning Software Architecture
+- 🧠  I'm learning Golang, Software Architecture, Domain Driven Design and Machine Learning

 <a href="https://www.github.com/danprates" target="_blank" rel="noreferrer">
   <img